redhat-developer/service-binding-operator/docs/proposals/service-binding-specification/implementing-specification.md

 ## Summary

-This document proposes a mechanism for the Service Binding Operator to implement the [Service Binding Specification for Kubernetes](https://github.com/k8s-service-bindings/spec).
+This document proposes a mechanism for the Service Binding Operator to support the [Service Binding Specification for Kubernetes](https://github.com/k8s-service-bindings/spec).

 ## Motivation